Azure/azure-rest-api-specs/documentation/directory-structure.md

 - The `resource-manager/Microsoft.ContainerService` folder has multiple child service folders which contain `stable` and `preview` folders for each service, instead of directly containing `stable` and `preview` folders.
 - Each of the `aks` and `fleet` subfolders have their own `README.md` file, instead of there being one `README.md` in the `resource-manager` folder.
-  As a result, the SDKs of these serivces are separated.
+  As a result, the SDKs of these services are separate.

 ### Service group `common-types`